bbauska/W3Cx-3of5/README.md

 <p align="center" width="100%">
 <img src="./images/image250.png?raw=true"
    width="20%"
-   alt="Mobile keyboard for entering URLs" />
+   alt="Mobile keyboard for entering URLs." />
 </p>

-This field is also compatible with *the validation API* (more on this in another section).
+This field is also compatible with <i>the validation API</i> (more on this in another section).

 Here is an online example that shows the use of the placeholder and pattern attributes for entering only URLs that start with ftp:// or https://